 Lemongrass Oil: Vitruvi Lemongrass Essential Oil

-This was just one essential oil that a 2015 study found to be a good anti-aging option; credit its high concentration of antioxidants that help ward off the skin damage caused by free radicals.
-On top of that, it’s also naturally astringent and antibacterial, a great pick for breakout-prone skin, and/or those dealing with adult acne and the dread combo of both wrinkles and pimples.
+Thanks to the high concentration of antioxidants that help ward off the skin damage caused by free radicals, a 2015 study found this oil to be a good anti-aging option.
+On top of that, it’s also naturally astringent and a great pick for breakout-prone skin, those dealing with adult acne, or the dreaded combo of both wrinkles and pimples.

 This option is steam-distilled from Sri Lankan lemongrass, an organic option that’s also cruelty-free.
 Oh, and we forgot to mention the lovely, sweet scent.